rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/Documentation/README.md

 # Project Documentation

-This folder contains all written documentation for the HR Analytics portfolio project.
+This folder contains all written documentation for the TechCorp_HR_Analytics portfolio project.
 It includes system overviews, script explanations, and stored-procedure reference materials for understanding how the synthetic HR dataset was generated and how BI reporting metrics are produced.

 The documentation is organized into the following sections: